boboldehampsink/import/README.md

  - Append, replace or delete data
    - When replacing or deleting, you can build your own criteria for finding
  - Has a hook "registerImportOperation" to parse special FieldType inputs if you want.
- - Has a hook "registerImportFinish" to run a custom function after finishing.
+ - Has events "onImportFinish" and "onBeforeImportDelete"
+   - These will notify you when the import finishes or wants to delete an element
  - Uses the Task service to import while you work on.
  - Automatically detects CSV delimiters
  - Will connect Entries (also Structures), Users and Assets by searching for them